Portsmouth North (UK Parliament constituency): 2010–present

+The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 History

 The constituency was created in 1918 when the two-seat Portsmouth constituency was split into three divisions: Central, North and South.

 It was abolished for the 1950 general election and largely replaced by a new Portsmouth West constituency as the axis of division changed, but was re-established for the February 1974 general election.

 Constituency profile

 This urban seat is of average affluence and incomes, with relatively low unemployment compared to the national average measured at the end of 2012 at 3.8% (claimant count) as opposed to 2.3% average across the region.

+Compared to Portsmouth South, it has a lower proportion of public sector workers, students and ethnic minorities.
+This explains the divergence between the two Portsmouth seats in voting patterns.
+The seat is currently in Labour hands, but very narrowly, with the former Conservative MP and leadership candidate Penny Mordaunt commanding a large personal following.

-Taken together with Portsmouth West, it has been one of the most long-standing bellwethers (of the national election winner), having that status since 1966.
+The seat has been one of the most long-standing bellwethers (of the national election winner), having that status since its creation in February 1974 (1970 if notional results are taken into account); only the Dartford constituency have a longer-standing status, which has been a bellwether since 1964.